As Texas temperatures start to drop with the changing seasons, preparing your AC to hibernate for the winter is a good idea.

-- Get any AC repairs you need now: Don’t shut down your system if it’s in disrepair.
+Don’t shut down your system if it’s in disrepair.
 Putting off air conditioning repairs until next spring or summer can mean you won’t be able to rely on your cooling system when you need it again.
 Procrastinating AC repairs may also mean you’ll end up needing more costly repairs when you finally do call for service.

-- Clean the condenser: Once you’ve shut your AC off, remove any debris that’s on the outdoor unit or within 3 feet of it.
+Once you’ve shut your AC off, remove any debris that’s on the outdoor unit or within 3 feet of it.
 This includes twigs, leaves, and other debris.
 Next, use a hose to spray off the unit.
 This will remove bugs, dust, and finer debris that you may have overlooked or that you can’t get to because it’s inside the condenser.
 After spraying off the unit, let it completely dry before taking the next steps.

-- Make a plan for regularly checking the condenser: You’ll want to check for debris, removing anything that has accumulated near your system or on the cover.
+You’ll want to check for debris, removing anything that has accumulated near your system or on the cover.
 You’ll also want to check that the cover for your outdoor unit is still in place.
 While it’s smart to do this check after a storm, make sure you also have a routine for regularly inspecting it so that any minor issues can be fixed before they start to cause major problems.